-- Presents well-chosen examples and strongly supports an opinion on the issue or a critique of the argument - Communicates ideas clearly and is generally well organized; connections are logical - Demonstrates solid control of language: grammar, stylistic variety, and accepted conventions of writing; minor flaws may occur
+- Generally presents and supports a thoughtful opinion on the issue or critique of the argument. - Communicates complex ideas clearly and develops them with logical reasons and/or well-chosen examples. - Is generally well organized, grouping and connecting ideas logically. - Demonstrates solid control of language, showing variety of sentence structure and vocabulary and using accepted conventions of formal writing; any flaws are minor and do not detract from the essay's meaning.